About AHP

 ALAD=delta-aminolevulinic acid dehydratase.

-AHP attacks can be severe, unpredictable, and progressive1
+AHP attacks can be unpredictable, severe, and progressive1

 • AHP can affect anyone, but is most commonly seen in women of childbearing age3